 Mesh underwear – These are GREAT for the first few days postpartum.
 FYI pads w/ wings won’t fit so if you continue to wear these the first few days home you’ll need the hospital grade pads or pads w/out wings.

-Hospital Grade Pads – great coverage for those first few days.
+Postpartum Pads – great coverage for those first few days.

-Ice pack pads – ahhhh yesssss
+Ice pack pads – Also known as “DIY Padsicles” ahhhh yesssss

-Motherlove Organic Sitz Bath Spray – the hospital really wants new moms to do a Sitz Bath to help with vaginal healing.
+Motherlove Organic Sitz Bath Spray – The hospital really wants new moms to do a Sitz Bath to help with vaginal healing.
 However, you have to do it 4x a day for 15 minutes each time.
 This new mom was like “LOL.”
 So I was thrilled when I found an all natural Sitz Bath Spray for “when you don’t have time” – ME!

-Kindred Bravely Post Partum Underwear – when you graduate from the mesh underwear to somewhat normal underwear you feel like a whole new woman!
+Kindred Bravely Post Partum Underwear – When you graduate from the mesh underwear to somewhat normal underwear you feel like a whole new woman!

 For Breast Feeding: